alfonsobries/vue-tailwind-docs/content/workflow.md

 ## Classes and variants formats by component

-The components that depend on a single tag like the inputs, buttons, etc. simply expect the classes list.
+The components that depend on a single tag, like the inputs, buttons, etc., simply expect the classes list.
 For the rest of the components, the format varies for every single one.

 For more information about the format of any specific component, consult the component docs.